-CONNECTING THE LAPTOP TO THE CORE
+CONNECTING A LAPTOP TO THE CORE

-The support laptop provides access to software applications and diagnostic tools for interacting with the Summa system and the wider Hydra2 network.
+A laptop may be connected to the core to provide access to software applications and diagnostic tools for interacting with the Summa system and the wider Hydra2 network.

-The laptop has one gigabit ethernet port which should be connected to the 'Surface 2' (MAC 6 on some models) connection on the primary control processor which is located in the Summa Core.
+The laptop will need to have a one gigabit ethernet port which should be connected to the 'Surface 2' (MAC 6 on some models) connection on the primary control processor which is located in the Summa Core.